Surrogacy in India: History

-The legal history of commercial gestational surrogacy within India begins in the early 2000s, when assisted reproductive technologies began expanding rapidly, and when a 2002 court decision essentially legalized commercial surrogacy.
+The legal history of commercial gestational surrogacy within India begins in the early 2000s, when assisted reproductive technologies began expanding rapidly, alongside a 2002 court decision that essentially legalized commercial surrogacy by removing major legal barriers and creating a permissive environment with minor explicit prohibition.
 From this, clinics and agencies began offering "surrogacy packages" to both native Indian and foreign clients.
 Surrogacy was promoted nationwide as a part of a wider tourism strategy.
 The Confederation of Indian Industry estimated that surrogacy generated more than $2 billion USD annually, with thousands of IVF clinics across the country.

-From the 2000s through the early 2010s, India became the major global destination for transnational commercial surrogacy.
-This attracted heterosexual couples, single parents, and same-sex couples from abroad.
-At the same time, a series of very public cases including the deaths of egg donors and surrogates, disputes with visas and citizenship, and child abandonment fueled the Indians' concerns about exploitation, inadequate governmental oversight, and legal issues.Draft Assisted Reproductive Technology (ART) Bills were prepared in 2008, 2010 and 2014, and Indian Council of Medical Research guidelines were issued in 2005, but there was no comprehensive national statute for surrogacy that was enacted.
+Foreign clients increasingly sought commercial surrogacy services in India throughout 2000s and early 2010s, attracting heterosexual couples, single parents, and same-sex couples and contributing to the country's emergence as a major global destination for transnational surrogacy.
+At the same time, a series of very public cases including the deaths of egg donors and surrogates, disputes with visas and citizenship, and child abandonment fueled the Indians' concerns about exploitation, inadequate governmental oversight, and legal issues.
+Draft Assisted Reproductive Technology (ART) Bills were prepared in 2008, 2010 and 2014, and Indian Council of Medical Research guidelines were issued in 2005, but there was no comprehensive national statute for surrogacy that was enacted.

 From July 2012 onwards, the policy direction began moving towards restriction.
 Visa rules for the international biological parents were tightened, and in November 2015 medical visas for surrogacy were suspended.
 This excluded foreign clients from accessing commercial surrogacy in India.
 In 2016 the Indian government introduced the Surrogacy (Regulation) Bill 2016, which proposed banning commercial surrogacy entirely while permitting only altruistic surrogacy for heterosexual married Indian couples who met the infertility criteria.
 Under this model, the Indian surrogates had to be women between the ages of 25-35, already be mothers to at least one child, and be close relatives of the commissioning couple.
 They could receive no payment but the reimbursement of insurance and medical expenses.

 A revised Surrogacy (Regulation) Bill 2019 was passed by the Lok Sabha and referred to a Rajya Sabha Select Committee.
-Incorporating many of that committee's recommendations, the government introduced a further revised Surrogacy (Regulation) Bill 2020, which retained an altruistic-only framework but widened eligibility in some respects, for example by allowing certain single women (widows and divorcées aged 35–45) to access surrogacy and removing a proposed five-year minimum duration of infertility.
+Incorporating many of that committee's recommendations, the government introduced a further revised Surrogacy (Regulation) Bill 2020.
+While the bill retained an altruistic-only framework, it broadened eligibility by expanding access beyond married heterosexual couples to include certain categories of single women, specifically widows and divorcées between the ages of 35 and 45.
+The revised bill also loosened earlier restrictions by removing the proposed five-year minimum duration of infertility and modifying surrogate eligibility requirements to reduce barriers within procedure.

-All of these legislative developments led into the Surrogacy (Regulation) Act 2021, which prohibited commercial surrogacy nationwide, restricted surrogacy to specified altruistic arrangements, and established national and state boards to regulate clinics and monitor compliance.
+All of these legislative developments led into the Surrogacy (Regulation) Act 2021, which prohibited commercial surrogacy nationwide, restricted surrogacy to specified altruistic arrangements, defined eligibility criteria and established national and state boards to oversee and regulate clinics, and monitor compliance.